GU4243-ADS/project-3-algorithms-project3_group1/doc/README.md

 ## Project 3: Algorithm Implementation and Evaluation
 ### Doc folder

-The doc directory contains the report or presentation files. `model_based.Rmd` contains our model-based algorithm, and `memory_based.R` contains our memory-based algorithm.
+The doc directory contains the report or presentation files. `main_model.Rmd` contains our model-based algorithm, and `main_memory.R` contains our memory-based algorithm.
+Presentation material is also included in this folder.